benkeks/equivalence-fiddle/README.md

 # Linear-time–Branching-time Spectroscope

-This is a tool for finding the best ways of equating / preordering / distinguishing finite process models.
+This is a tool for finding the best ways of equating / preordering / distinguishing finite process models as described in [Bisping & Nestmann, TACAS 2021](https://link.springer.com/chapter/10.1007%2F978-3-030-72016-2_1).

 It runs online on https://concurrency-theory.org/ltbt-spectroscope/ .